 I have fond memories of this cosplay.
 In fact, I pulled it out again recently just to look it over and I got all these warm fuzzies just holding it and remembering fun times.
 We shot this at my grandparents’ house which was on the beach over the summer time – a place I sorely miss.
 I’m pretty sure I haven’t been back in years (gotta change that!).
 In any case, Asuna was still kind of a new kind of character for me.
 I really hadn’t done any ‘cute’ characters up until her and while she is cute, she’s also strong, which I found difficult to manage (except for tormenting Kirito-kun aka KitsuneSqueak, lol, that was easy).
 Either way, I learned a lot when it came to posing and even make up.

-Looking back, there are definitely things I would change, but… even so, I look back at photos from this cosplay fondly.
-It was after I had lost a bunch of weight and had been going to the gym daily and there were shots where I actually saw muscle in my legs.
+Looking back, there are definitely things I would change.
+But… even so, I look back at photos from this cosplay fondly.
+It was after I had lost a bunch of weight and had been going to the gym daily.
+And to my surprise, there were shots where I actually saw muscle in my legs.
 I freaked out because I never thought that a wimp like me could produce muscle.
-I’ve gone in and out of having ‘defined’ muscle since then, but still, at the time (and even now) I felt so grateful.
-It was like shooting in this version of Asuna was a gift, one where I was really shooting a ‘me’ I’d always wanted to see rather than just a character (don’t get me wrong, I’m not Asuna, but I felt like the cosplay itself also reflected my personality and more specifically, what I loved doing).
+I’ve gone in and out of having ‘defined’ muscle since then.
+But still, at the time (and even now) I felt so grateful.
+It was like shooting in this version of Asuna was a gift.
+One where I was really shooting a ‘me’ I’d always wanted to see rather than just a character.
+(Don’t get me wrong, I’m not Asuna.
+But I felt like the cosplay itself also reflected my personality and more specifically, what I loved doing.)
 I was so grateful for the fact that I was able to defy what felt like insurmountable odds that I had faced all through out high school too and really at the end of college, had come to be happy with myself, physically, intellectually, and emotionally.

 So moral of the story?
 Don’t give up.
 Keep fighting, keep learning, keep growing.
 Part of growing up is learning how to accomplish what your goals are, whether they artistic, emotional, or even physical.
 They may seem difficult and impossible, but as Audrey Hepburn says “Nothing is Impossible; the word itself says ‘I’m possible!'”
 And there are good people out there.
 Good people who will cheer you on.
 We’re all cheering you on, today, tomorrow, and forever!